Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 The main goal of hospitalization is

-To restore or improve health so that people can return home
+To restore or improve health so that people can be safely discharged

 Thus, hospital stays are intended to be relatively short and to enable people to be safely discharged to home or to another health care setting where treatment can be completed.